History of Newark, New Jersey: After the riots

+21st Century

 From 2001 to 2004, several suburban towns in Essex County voted to secede and join neighboring Morris County to disconnect themselves from Newark.
 The nonbinding and mostly symbolic votes came from the view that the county's high taxes benefited Newark at the expense of services for the suburban municipalities in the west of the county.
 Specifically, the growing cost of Essex County's overstressed criminal justice system and the demands that Newark's issues place on outlying towns.

-A major factor contributing to Newark's longstanding challenges has been the political corruption that has plagued the city for decades.
+A major factor contributing to Newark's long-standing challenges has been the political corruption that has plagued the city for decades.
 Before the election of mayor Cory Booker (2006–2013) in 2006, four of the five preceding Newark mayors — Ralph A. Villani (1949–1953), Hugh J. Addonizio, Kenneth A. Gibson and Sharpe James — were all indicted on corruption charges for crimes that took place while they were in office.

 Additionally, prior to the election of mayor Booker in 2006, Newark did not have a formal city planning department.
 As a result, Julia Vitullo-Martin, an urban planner and a fellow at the Manhattan Institute for Policy Research, concluded: